shellyw8542/apcsa-freedom-project/tool/learning-log.md

 * After getting to follow along with the tutorial, I found that Godot is really fun to use since you can interact with the objects and it seems so neat to use it
 * We can be able to use code to program the movement of the user or the character
 * The mesh component is useful for making solid shapes and adjusting the volume
+* I have gotten to make this using the video:
 * ![image]((https://github.com/shellyw8542/apcsa-freedom-project/blob/main/Screenshot%202024-10-27%20182159.png))
 * ![image](https://github.com/shellyw8542/apcsa-freedom-project/blob/main/Screenshot%202024-10-27%20182845.png))
+* I enjoy using the platform, there are a lot of components on top of the icon
+* I believe that the more I use this tool, I would get better at the workflow